gianmarco27/Poggi-Stagliano-Stucchi/DD/DD.md

 <img src="./ArchitectureDiagrams/JMQSspecific.JPG"/>

-The address lookup database figured above, is stored in the system along with other data as described in the **<a href="#23-component-view" style="color:black">Component View Class Diagram</a>** : each record contains the EndPoint reference (Transport Level Address [IP, Port]) of the receivers of the service.
+The address lookup database figured above, is stored in the system along with other data as described in the **<a href="#23-component-view">Component View Class Diagram</a>** : each record contains the EndPoint reference (Transport Level Address [IP, Port]) of the receivers of the service.

 The system is designed to allow future scalability improvements on need i.e. by means of a routing application layer on top of which could be applied the current implementation to improve the delivery time by the usage of a routing algorithm and spreading the communication overhead on different nodes.